Flowm/etherkey/README.md

 When using Raspbian as operating system, the serial port [must be configured for outgoing connections](http://elinux.org/RPi_Serial_Connection#Connection_to_a_microcontroller_or_other_peripheral).
-After that a serial connection can be established with `cu -l /dev/ttyAMA0 -s 57600`
+After that a serial connection can be established with `cu -l /dev/ttyAMA0 -s 57600`.
+On newer Raspberry PI or Raspbian versions you might need to use `/dev/serial0` instead.

 Usage and Syntax